YueYang-ASIC/SIMAX/README.md

 # SIMAX

-A SIMD-Based Many-Core Accelerator---specifically designed for MVMs in quantized Transformer inference.
+A SIMD-Based Many-Core Accelerator--specifically designed for MVMs in quantized Transformer inference.
 SIMAX enables a configurable RTL-to-GDSII hardware implementation flow.
 Its parameterized hardware template allows designers to explore a wide spectrum of trade-offs across performance, power efficiency, and area scalability, from small edge deployments to large-scale many-core configurations.

 ## Project Layout